Ordfin/Documentation/pages/suite/suite-troubleshooting-there-are-no-candles-on-the-charts.md

 Check the data mining operation on the network hierarchy.
 You will be able to see candles on the screen only after the OHLCV Sensor Bot and the Candles Volumes indicator in the Masters task manager of the corresponding exchange data tasks node and market have both reached 100% progress.

-{% include tip.html content="If you are not sure what the above paragraph refers to, please carefully read the instructions on [Step 6](suite-step-6.html) of the getting started guide, or watch the second video in the [video tutorial series](index.html#video-tutorial-series) as a refresher." %}
+{% include tip.html content="If you are not sure what the above paragraph refers to, go back to the Welcome tutorial as a refresher." %}

 ## Switch Candles Layer Off and Back On and Refresh the Page